 - True or primary anophthalmos is very rare.
 Only when there is complete absence of the ocular tissue within the orbit can the diagnosis of true anophthalmos be made.
 Extreme microphthalmos is seen more commonly.
 In this condition, a very small globe is present within the orbital soft tissue, which is not visible on initial examination.

-- Anophthalmia and microphthalmia might occur secondary to the arrest of development of the eye at various stages of growth of the optic vesicle.
+- Anophthalmia and microphthalmia could occur secondary to the arrest of development of the eye at various stages of growth of the optic vesicle.
 It is important to recognize microphthalmia because the development of the orbital region, as well as the lids and fornices, is dependent on the presence of a normal-sized eye in utero.
-Anophthalmia is frequently a clinical characteristic of Trisomy 13 which is a Gross Chromosomal Abnormality.
+Anophthalmia is often a clinical characteristic of Trisomy 13 which is a Gross Chromosomal Abnormality.